MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ### Validate the SharePoint Workflow Manager endpoint

-1. **Check from the SPWFM server first**.
+1. **Check from the SPWFM server first**. </br>
 a.
 Select **Workflow Management Site**.
-In the right-hand pane, choose **Browse *12290 (https)**.
+In the right-hand pane, choose **Browse *12290 (https)**. </br>
 b.
 A browser will open; navigate to https://localhost:12290.
-If you allowed connections over HTTP during setup, you'll have an HTTP endpoint on port 12291 and an HTTPS endpoint on port 12290.
+If you allowed connections over HTTP during setup, you'll have an HTTP endpoint on port 12291 and an HTTPS endpoint on port 12290. </br>
 c.
-Test both the http and https endpoints.
+Test both the http and https endpoints.</br>

 2. **Check from your SharePoint servers**.
-Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there's  connectivity from there as well.
+Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there's  connectivity from there as well. </br>
 a.
 On one of the SharePoint servers, sign in with either the **SPWFM RunAs** account, or a user that is a member of AdminGroup.
-See “Check the service account and admin group” step above.
+See “Check the service account and admin group” step above. </br>
 b.
-Browse to the FQDN of the SPWFM endpoint.
+Browse to the FQDN of the SPWFM endpoint. </br>

 For example: